 So, at least in theory, we can entertain the hypothesis, that there does not exist a condition that gets the label of “disability” for which we cannot also envision a “world” in which the same state or condition does not receive such a label.

-If that is true, or insofar as it is, changing the “context” would change reality.
+If that is true, or insofar as it is, changing the “context” can change reality.